mne-tools/mne-cpp/doc/gh-pages/pages/install/binaries.md

 ---
 # Releases

 Please select the version and platform you'd like to download.
 We recommend the dynamic builds of our releases.
+Due to size limitations the static builds do not include tests and example binaries.
 For older releases please visit our [Github release page](https://github.com/mne-tools/mne-cpp/releases){:target="_blank" rel="noopener"}.

 Stable Releases
 {: .label .label-blue }